 Contrary to belief, fish has been considered a more safe meat to consume, compared to poultry.
-In fact, according to the Center for Disease Control and Prevention—which monitors infectious illness—a consumer is likely to become ill [1 in 250,000 servings], while a chicken eater may be subjected to illness every 1 in 25,000 servings.
+In fact, according to the Center for Disease Control and Prevention (CDC)—which monitors infectious illness—a consumer is likely to become ill; chicken eaters may be subjected to illness every 1 in 25,000 servings.
 In other words, when properly prepared, seafood is 200 times safer than poultry.
 Judgments like those can highly influence a New Year’s resolution.
 FDA <http://www.fda.gov/Food/PopularTopics/ucm341987.htm>

 MAKE GOOD-QUALITY JUDGMENTS

 In many instances, certain fish are mistaken as another type of fish.
 In fact, these selective instances occur when consumers present a fish as one thing; hence, naming the fish as a more expensive kind that is popularly in demand (mislabeled); and risks could occur, as a result (e.g. improper diet predictions or allergic reactions).
 To that effect, use a fish identifying reference (i.e. a fish glossary, encyclopedia, etc.).

 Be aware of labels on packaged foods before adding to recipes—as an ingredient.

 Imitation products are common in most grocery store outlets.
 Surprisingly, imitation foods come as dairy products, simulated meats, and also as seafood parts (e.g. not so real crab meat).
 In relation to creating a great seafood dish, sometimes chefs should pay attention to what the product is, compared to what type of taste and texture is desired for their specific entrée.
 Also, the demand in nutrients could be a factor, as well (i.e. more protein and less sodium).
 Some diets may mandate type the nutrients that only simulated foods can offer (visa-versa).